-Under Article 2.7 of the Settlement Agreement, the settling parties agreed on a total HR forecast of \$808.5 million for TY2020 for O&M and capital expenses.
-PG&E's original total HR request was \$924.290 million which was later adjusted to \$899.723 million after various corrections, concessions, and adjustments were applied.
-The settlement amount represents a total reduction of \$90.973 million from PG&E's requested amount consisting of a \$1.203 million reduction in Department Costs, an \$88.0 million reduction from PG&E's request for Short Term Incentive Payments (STIP) and a \$1.973 million reduction for medical costs.
+Under Article 2.7 of the Settlement Agreement, the settling parties agreed on a total HR forecast of \$808.5 million (net of officer compensation adjustment)204 for TY2020 for A&G and capital expenses.
+PG&E's original total HR request was \$919.486 million (net of officer compensation adjustment) 205 which was later adjusted to \$899.723 million206 after various corrections, concessions, and adjustments were applied.
+The settlement amount represents a total reduction of \$91.220 (excluding labor escalation adjustment) million from PG&E's requested amount consisting of a \$1.203 million reduction in Department Costs, an \$88.0 million reduction from PG&E's request for Short Term Incentive Payments (STIP) and a \$1.973 million reduction for Health and Welfare Benefits.
 The values for the reductions are exclusive of the labor escalation adjustments agreed-upon in the settlement which is discussed later in this section.